sdvx-diy/sdvx-diy.github.io/index.md

 Each of the soldered wires will need to be crimped.
 You should need a total of 14 spade connectors for the ground harness.

 ### Rotary Encoder Wiring
 The rotary encoder used in this guide is an optical type encoder which offers high resolution and a smooth rotation.
 Optical rotary encoders will usually come with four wires which are 5V, GND, D+ and D-.
+Since the Arduino Micro only has one 5V pin and two ground pins, you will have to solder the 5V and ground wires of the two rotary encoders together.
+The D+ and D- are the signal wires which send pulses to the Arduino Micro.
+After connecting the wires to the Arduino Micro, if the direction of encoders are reversed, switch the D+ and D- wires.

+If you are using mechanical encoders, then the outer two pins are D+ and D- and the center pin is ground.
+Mechanical encoders are not active devices and do not require 5V supply.
+Similarly to the optical encoders, if the direction is reversed, you can swap the data pins to reverse the direction.

 ### Arduino Wiring